-The System, Servers, WatchGuard Cloud, External Bandwidth, IPSec VPN, CPU, and Memory widgets refresh at the interval you specify to show you the historical information about your device.
+The System, Servers, WatchGuard Cloud, External Bandwidth, IPSec VPN, CPU, and Memory sections refresh at the interval you specify to show you the historical information about your device.
 To get the most recent data, select Last 20 Minutes.

-System — This widget includes the device name, model, and serial number; the Fireware OS version on the Firebox; the system time, date, and uptime since the last restart; the IP addresses of the Log Servers where the Firebox sends log messages; the IP address of the instance of Dimension that manages this Firebox; and the number of Fault Reports available for the device.
+System — This section includes the device name, model, and serial number; the Fireware OS version on the Firebox; the system time, date, and uptime since the last restart; the IP addresses of the Log Servers where the Firebox sends log messages; the IP address of the instance of Dimension that manages this Firebox; and the number of Fault Reports available for the device.

 If you logged in with a user account that has Device Administrator privileges, you can also click Reboot to reboot the Firebox.

 - Servers — Indicates the status of external WatchGuard server connections for Log Server, Dimension, DNSWatch, and Threat Detection and Response (TDR).

 - WatchGuard Cloud — Indicates the status of the connection to WatchGuard Cloud.
 For more information, see See WatchGuard Cloud Status on the Firebox.